What Is Interactive Marketing? [Types & Examples]

 6. Interactive Email Marketing

 Email marketing is one of the oldest marketing techniques.
-And to make your emails interesting and engaging, you can simply embed an interactive piece of content into your email and send it out to your subscribers.
+To make your emails interesting and engaging, you can simply embed an interactive piece of content into your email and send it out to your subscribers.

 Interactive emails let subscribers take a quiz, vote for a poll, take a survey, or participate in a giveaway directly from their inbox.
 They contain functional elements that allow readers to interact with the content by swiping, tapping, clicking, or simply watching.
 Moreover, these interactive elements can have different forms such as a GIF and illustration to a quiz or countdown timer.